jamesbueche/jamesbueche/README.md

-- 👋 Hi, I’m @jamesbueche - It's great to meet you!
+👋 Hi, I’m James Bueche - It's great to meet you!

 I actually use bitbucket but I created this github account for my application to heyo.
 You can find some of my work there: https://bitbucket.org/buecheja/workspace/repositories/